Associate Professor: Sample (Director)

 - No more than one elective may be an independent study.

-The Digital Studies interdisciplinary minor is administered by the Digital Studies program.
+The Digital Studies interdisciplinary minor is administered by the Digital Studies Advisory Committee.
 The faculty liaison is Dr. Mark Sample.
 To declare a Digital Studies interdisciplinary minor, students should meet with Dr. Sample by the last day of fall semester of the junior year.
 The student and faculty liaison will discuss courses used to satisfy the requirements.
-If one of the proposed electives is an independent study, the student shall provide for the Digital Studies program’s approval a written description of that course prior to the term of enrollment.
-Certification of completion of all the requirements for the interdisciplinary concentration is made by the Registrar upon the recommendation of the Digital Studies faculty.
+If one of the proposed electives is an independent study, the student shall provide for the Advisory Committee’s approval a written description of that course prior to the term of enrollment.
+Certification of completion of all the requirements for the interdisciplinary concentration is made by the Registrar upon the recommendation of the Digital Studies Advisory Committee.